IIIWinterIII/bakery/README.md

  <img src="images/screenshot.jpg" alt="project">

-Bakery is a mobile first, clean and responsive template built for a bakery.
+Bakery is a stylish and responsive bakery template, designed with an emphasis on mobile devices.

-Built using HTML, CSS and Javascript.
+The project was created using HTML, CSS and JavaScript.

-Scroll Reveal, a Javascript library that reveal elements when a user scroll into them is also used in the project.
+To animate elements when scrolling, the Scroll Reveal library is used, adding the effect of smooth content appearance.

-All the images were gotten from Unsplash and Pexels.
+All images are taken from open photo stocks.

-The project contains three pages which are:
+The template contains three pages:

-1. The Homepage
+1. Home – introduces visitors to the range of baked goods.

-2. About Page - This contains few details about the bakery.
+2. About us – brief information about the bakery and its history.

-3. Bakers - This page contains a gallery of the bakers.
+3. Team – a gallery of masters who create delicious baked goods.